Data Manager introduction

 Overview

-Data Manager provides functionality that allows domain experts to work directly with data that is processed by CloverDX.
-Data Manager allows them to view, edit and approve changes to data that flows through the system.
+Data Manager provides functionality that allows domain experts to work directly with data that is processed by or used by CloverDX.
+Data Manager allows users to view, edit and approve changes to data that flows through the system.

-The basic use cases for Data Manager revolve around data quality.
-It can, for example, be used to store rows that fail data validation and require manual user intervention to correct the data.
-Data Manager offers an interface where users can easily see the data and associated validation messages and fix any issues by manually editing the data.
-The rows can then be sent for approval and once approved will be picked up by a CloverDX graph which will send them further downstream.
+The first use case we’ll cover in this manual is the data quality use case.
+The Data Manager is used to monitor and improve the quality of the data that flows through it.
+It can be used, for example, to store rows that fail data validation and require manual user intervention to correct the data issues.
+Data Manager offers an interface where users can easily see the data and associated validation messages and fix data issues by manually editing the data.
+The rows can then be sent for approval and once approved they will be picked up by a CloverDX graph which will send them to the downstream system.

-The above diagram shows basic flow of data in CloverDX platform when Data Manager is used.
-Data starts its journey in a CloverDX job (e.g., a graph) which reads the data from the source and applies any transformations needed.
-This process is typically automated, and data is picked up from the source based on a schedule or the load is triggered by an event such as file arrival or an API call.
+The above diagram shows basic data flow in a data quality use case when implemented with CloverDX Data Manager.
+Data starts its journey in a CloverDX job (e.g., in a graph) which reads the data from the source and applies any transformations as needed.
+This process is typically automated, and data is picked up from the source based on a schedule, or the load can be triggered by an event such as file arrival or an API call.

-During this initial processing, data is validated, and any validation issues are collected and sent along with the data to the Data Manager.
+During this initial processing, data is validated.
+Any validation issues are collected and sent along with the data to the Data Manager.

 All approved rows are picked up from the Data Manager’s storage by another CloverDX job.
 As before, this step can be automated and performed based on a schedule or variety of triggers.

 And finally, the records are uploaded to their destination.
-This can be any system – whether it is a file, API, cloud app or a database.
+This can be any target system – whether it is a file, API, cloud app or a database.
 At the same time, the Data Manager is notified that each row has been processed and will show this information to its users.
+Users can then see that the data was successfully loaded into the target system.

 Basic concepts